bmeg/protograph/README.md

 Input for Protograph is a stream of messages described in a [Protocol Buffers schema](https://developers.google.com/protocol-buffers/), and a `protograph.yml` file that describes how to transform these messages into vertexes and edges.

+Output is a list of vertexes and edges, in a schema of their own.

 To a small degree the `protograph.yml` description concerns serialization of the actual values stored in the vertex or edge, but largely Protograph is concerned with how to *link* the separate entities together.
 In order to create a graph out of many separate messages, the values in each message that describe their identity and links to other entities must be consistent with one another.
 Largely this consistency is generated before the messages arrive to be processed by Protograph, but Protograph maintains this consistency and in some cases generates additional references during its processing.

 In general when referring to *links* this can mean a vertex connecting through an edge to another vertex, but it could also mean an edge connecting to either terminal vertex or even a partial edge referencing its other half.